Leavenworth Washington town square with snow all over

 Leavenworth Magic: A Guide to Making the Most of Your Holiday Visit

 Welcome to the guide to visiting Leavenworth, Washington during the holidays!
 If you’re planning a trip to this charming Bavarian town, you’ll want to read on for tips on when to go, how far in advance to book your accommodations, what to do, and where to eat while you’re there.
 From snow tubing and reindeer farms to shopping, sledding, and old-time photos, there’s plenty of festive fun to be had in Leavenworth.
-I hope this guide helps you plan the perfect holiday getaway to this cozy corner of Washington state.
+I hope this guide helps you plan the perfect holiday getaway to the cutest Christmas town you’ll find in the Pacific Northwest!

 Leavenworth washington town at night in December with the christmas lights on